Vegan Roasted Green Beans Recipe made with fresh green beans and mushrooms roasted in the oven. Mixed with a spicy tahini dressing.

 The reason for that is because:

 - I like to make sure there is NO water left in the mushrooms before cooking them.
 Water makes them soggy and messy.
-I like my mushrooms to be tender or slightly crispy, depending on the recipe
+I like my mushrooms to be tender crisp when biting into it

-Also, the mushroom stems can be used in the recipe or can be removed and put to use in a vegetable stock recipe.
+Also, the mushroom stems can be used in the recipe or can be removed.
+If you don’t use the stem, put to use in a vegetable stock recipe.
 Or, put it into a compost pile

 If a spicy tahini dressing is not your thing, I do have a few other dressing recipes that you can try.
 Which one is your favorite?